cjhnbls/pipelinedb-doc-cn/builtin.rst

 	Given a **tdigest**, returns the value at the given quantile, **float**. **float** must be in :code:`[0, 1]`.

-.. note:: See also: :ref:`pipeline-aggs`, which are typically how these types are actually created.

 See :ref:`tdigest-aggs` for aggregates that can be used to generate **tdigest** objects.

 .. _misc-funcs: